ibm-cloud-docs/key-protect/delete-keys.md

 {: caption="Table 1.
 Describes the variables that are needed to delete keys with the {{site.data.keyword.keymanagementserviceshort}} API." caption-side="top"}

 If the `return_preference` variable is set to `return=representation`, the details of the `DELETE` request are returned in the response entity-body.

-After you delete a key, it transitions to the `Deactivated` key state.
-After 24 hours, if a key is not reinstated, the key transitions to the `Destroyed` state.
-Destroyed keys are recoverable for up to 30 days or until their expiration date, after which the key contents are permanently erased and no longer accessible.
+After you delete a key, it transitions to the _Deactivated_ key state.
+After 24 hours, if a key is not reinstated, the key transitions to the _Destroyed_ state.
+Deleted keys are recoverable for up to 30 days or until their expiration date, after which the key contents are shredded and its metadata becomes inaccessible.

 The following JSON object shows an example returned value.